clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

 <br>

 1. **Lazy mode**
-- This is mainly for development, and you need to run it with the original large-sized datasets named `data-CRSP-sorted.csv` and `data-Compustat-sorted.csv`.
+- This is mainly for development, and you need to run it with the original large-sized datasets named `data-CRSP.csv` and `data-Compustat.csv`.
 - Note that since these datasets are large in size (> 10 GB), they are not included in `resources/` directory within the repository, and need to be downloaded separately.

   (i) To run the backtester in lazy mode, load the dataset in the following way: